-In accordance with Condition 10, Schedule 5 of Development Consent DA 374-11-00, an independent environmental audit of the Project will be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary.
+In accordance with Condition 10, Schedule 5 of Development Consent DA 374-11-00, an independent environmental audit of the Project will be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Planning Secretary.
+The audit will be prepared in accordance with the relevant Independent Audit Post Approval Requirements (DPE, 2020) (or its latest version) and include consultation with the relevant agencies (DPE - Water, NSW EPA).

-The independent environmental audit will assess the environmental performance of the Project and review the adequacy of this SWMP.
-If necessary, appropriate measures or actions to improve the environmental performance of the Project or this SWMP will be recommended.
+The independent environmental audit will assess the environmental performance of the Project and assess whether the Project is complying with the requirements of Development Consent DA 374-11-00.
+In addition, the independent environmental audit will assess the adequacy of this SWMP and, if necessary, appropriate measures or actions to improve the environmental performance of the Project or this SWMP will be recommended.